 Over the last decade CO2 emissions and energy demands have continued to rise at a rate which overshadows the growth in renewable energy, and stabilising temperature rises looks increasingly difficult.
 We have to make big changes quick.
 The fallout and threats faced by climate change and pollution are sometimes seen as invisible as they occur over a prolonged period of time, although the reality is most corners of the world are in serious trouble, and we need to act quicker, changing our behaviour and dramatically altering our lifestyles.

 Buildings and construction are some of the largest emitters of CO2.
 Well designed, new build housing, and the upgrading of existing buildings can help mitigate this problem.
 Recently I’ve been working with John Gilbert Architects in photographing some Passivhaus homes in St Boswells, where their collaboration into a prototype house with contractor Stewart and Shields has developed into a viable, and forward thinking option for housing associations and social housing providers.
-Housing will have a huge role to play in enabling the UK to be carbon neutral, and these individual houses offer tenants affordable energy bills, comfort and well being, in addition to reducing harmful levels of emissions with energy consumption reduced by approx 75% from traditional housing types.
+Housing has a huge role to play in moving the UK towards being carbon neutral, and these individual houses offer tenants affordable energy bills, comfort and well being, in addition to reducing harmful levels of emissions with energy consumption reduced by approx 75% from traditional housing types.

 As we begin to figure out how to move forward and restart economies, we must look beyond a return to ‘normality’.
 There is a huge opportunity to reshape things as we emerge from this nightmare scenario, and protection of the environment needs to be placed at the forefront of our recovery.
 The obsession with ever increasing economic growth does not sit well with meeting targets for avoiding the worst effects of climate change, and priorities need to shift to adapt to a more sustainable system; one that limits the use of fossil fuels and constant consumption.
 Make things last longer; recycle, and repair more; avoid flying and reclaim streets; reassess farming and fashion industries, and build with respect for local materials, retrofitting and reducing energy use whilst embracing renewable sources, to list some catalysts in making the change we need.